-- 5.103 Culture is generally understood to include the following areas: art (including visual arts, literature, music, theatre and dance), architecture, crafts, creative industries, design, heritage, historic environment, museums and galleries, libraries, archives, film, broadcasting and media.
-Cultural facilities therefore provide venues for members of the public and the community to congregate, providing a valuable form of social infrastructure, ensuring that a location is valued and the wider area is seen as a desirable place to live and work. - 5.104 The Sunderland Cultural Partnership was established in 2013, led by the University of Sunderland and Sunderland City Council, together with support from Arts Council England, working with key cultural organisations and individuals to create a new vision for culture in Sunderland.
+- 5.104 Culture is generally understood11 to include the following areas: art (including visual arts, literature, music, theatre and dance), architecture, crafts, creative industries, design, heritage, historic environment, museums and galleries, libraries, archives, film, broadcasting and media.
+Cultural facilities therefore provide venues for members of the public and the community to congregate, providing a valuable form of social infrastructure, ensuring that a location is valued and the wider area is seen as a desirable place to live and work. - 5.105 The Sunderland Cultural Partnership was established in 2013, led by the University of Sunderland and Sunderland City Council, together with support from Arts Council England, working with key cultural organisations and individuals to create a new vision for culture in Sunderland.
 Following on from this, a Cultural Strategy was launched in October 2014.
-A review of the Cultural Strategy is underway which is being led by Sunderland Culture Limited, a company established in 2016 to take forward the city's wider cultural agenda.
+A review of the Cultural Strategy is underway which is being led by Sunderland Culture Limited, a company established in 2016 to take forward the city's wider cultural agenda. - 5.106 Good cultural provision can attract residents and business to an area, bring together new and existing communities, and help deprived communities to raise their aspirations and reach their potential.
+Having worked with partners from across the city to create the Sunderland Cultural Strategy, work is now underway to implement the city's ambition to fulfil its true potential as a thriving vibrant place to live, work and visit.
+The city is aiming to ensure that it continues to raise the cultural offer; this is demonstrated through the securing of the Tall Ships in 2018. - 5.107 Sunderland has a range of facilities including theatres, a number of Museums and Galleries and a range of nationally recognised sites including the National Glass Centre, Washington Old Hall, Hylton Castle, Penshaw Monument and St Peters Church. - 5.108 Sunderland has three theatres: Sunderland Empire which is managed through the Ambassador Theatre Group on behalf of the City Council, the Arts Centre Washington and The Royalty Theatre (a voluntarily-run organisation).
+Sunderland Empire had £4.5 million spent on its redevelopment in 2012 to enable it to stage West End shows.
+The Empire is now the only theatre between Manchester and Edinburgh large enough to accommodate West End touring productions and continues to attract large productions to the City and the region.

-&lt;sup>10 Definition of Culture is taken from Department for Digital, Culture, Media and Sport in the UK City of Culture 2017 guidance
+11 Definition of Culture is taken from Department for Digital, Culture, Media and Sport in the UK City of Culture 2017 guidance